 For far too long, I didn’t have the courage to speak up and step outside of the expectations my parents had of me.
 I allowed myself to accept the narrative they wrote, and I lacked the self-confidence to courageously rest in my own decision-making.
 Looking back, I don’t even know if I allowed myself to have a choice.

 Do I regret the time and energy I wasted chasing this empty dream in college?
 Yes.
-But with that regret also comes poignant perspective about what I did and should do with my life.
-That journey has taken a lot longer than I imagined—after all, finding your purpose isn’t a straight line or an obvious path for most.
+With that regret comes poignant perspective about what I did and should do with my life.
+That journey has taken a lot longer than I imagined—after all, finding purpose isn’t a straight line or an obvious path for most.

 Taking chances, starting or building relationships, and taking the road less traveled takes courage.
-And even though that courage can be hard to find in the short term, the long-term payoff of pursuing your happiness and finding your purpose is well worth the risk.
+Courage can be hard to find in the short term, but the long-term payoff of pursuing your happiness and finding your purpose is well worth the risk.